cbw-dev/jupyterbook-docs/edit/markdown.md

 It will be rendered in a special box when you build your book.

-Here is an inline directive to refer to a document: {doc}`markdown-notebooks`.
+Here is an inline directive to refer to a document: {doc}`important-files`.

 ## Citations